autocore-ai/AutowareAuto/docs/howto/unit-testing.md

 ![Example lcov output](images/lcov_result.jpg)

-In Autoware.Auto coverage metrics are run as part of the CI pipeline.
+In Autoware.Auto, coverage metrics are run as part of the CI pipeline.